Corporate Risk Management

 Over the coming months, additional risk assessments will be completed throughout the organization to gain an understanding about the operational, financial and compliance risks faced by the City.
 Further reports will be prepared outlining those risks and the actions that the Administration has already taken, and plans to take, to manage those risks.

 A strategic risk assessment was completed by the Administration and PricewaterhouseCoopers in 2015 to identify the strategic risks faced by the City.
 This list has been ranked by priority: high, medium and low.
 We are confident in being able to manage these risks to ensure we can continue to meet our strategic goals.

 What is The City’s identified level of tolerance for risk?

 The City’s level of risk tolerance will be identified in coming months.
 Tolerance levels will be set in consideration of relevant legislated requirements, corporate goals and objectives, and the principles and processes outlined in the City of Saskatoon’s Corporate Governance – Risk Based Management Policy

 A key component of the Risk Based Management (RBM) Program was the establishment of a Corporate Risk Committee (CRC).
 The CRC was established in early 2015 with the mandate “…to promote a proactive risk management practice and culture within the City of Saskatoon so as to assist with the achievement of corporate goals through the timely identification and effective treatment of corporate risk.”

-The CRC consists of the Senior Administration (City Manager, General Managers of the four departments, City Solicitor, and Director of Government Relations), Fire Chief, Police Chief, and the Director of Corporate Risk.
+The CRC consists of the Senior Administration (City Manager, General Managers of the four departments, City Solicitor, and Director of Government Relations), Fire Chief, Police Chief, and the Corporate Risk Manager.

 The Terms of Reference for the CRC requires the Committee to report, on an annual basis, to the Standing Policy Committee on Finance and City Council a summary of risk management activity for each calendar year.